Alfred Godwin: Career

+He opened a stained glass window business in Philadelphia in 1878.
+He worked alone until 1883, when he entered into a partnership with William Reith, and founded the firm Alfred Godwin & Co.
+Among the artists employed by Alfred Godwin & Company were Thomas G. Aickin, William Willet, R. Appleby Miller, Frederick Wilson, and Horace Rudy.

-Godwin received his training in stained-and-leaded glass making in England, and emigrated to the United States in 1874.
-He opened his own shop in Philadelphia in 1878, and entered into a partnership with Wilhelm Reith - "Alfred Godwin & Company" - in 1883.
-An 1891 advertisement lists their shop at 1325 Market Street, Philadelphia.
-He was part of the short-lived "Association of Art Workers" (1893-1895), a team of Philadelphia artisans, furniture-makers and decorators who could collaborate on multiple aspects of a design project.
-This was similar to Louis Comfort Tiffany's collaboration, "Associated American Artists."
+An 1891 advertisement lists their shop at 1325 Market Street in Philadelphia.
+He was part of the short-lived "Association of Art Workers" (1893-1895), a team of Philadelphia artisans, furniture-makers and decorators who would collaborate on multiple aspects of a design project.

-Godwin exhibited four stained glass windows at the 1904 St. Louis World's Fair: Angel of the Annunciation, Virgin Mary, Knights in Armor, Angel Gabriel.
+Godwin exhibited his church stained glass windows at the 1904 St. Louis World's Fair, including four pieces of work titled Angel of the Annunciation, Virgin Mary, Knights in Armor, and Angel Gabriel.